DIY Lead Scoring is Easier than You Think

 The process begins after uploading a spreadsheet that lists leads with a minimum of three data points – a user generated identifier, the company website or e-mail, and an indicator of whether or not the lead closed as a sale in the past.
 The algorithm selects data from over 30,000 elements to distil into a single score for each lead ranging from 1 to 99 as well as a corresponding predictive rating of A, B, C or D.

-For marketing pros, dashboards provide simple, but powerful information such as the distribution of lead scores and the propensity to buy.
+For sales and marketing pros, dashboards provide simple, but powerful information such as the distribution of lead scores and the propensity to buy.
 But the most actionable data is a scored and prioritized list of leads, which can be shared with sales teams through Lattice Engines or integrated applications such as Salesforce and Eloqua.

 A likely scenario that marketing managers face is getting hot leads from a recent conference into the hands of their sales partners as quickly as possible.
 Because Lattice Engines is a cloud based Software as a Service (SaaS), it is up and running 24/7.
 In less than 30 minutes, conference leads can be loaded and scored, with the hottest ones sent to the highest performing sales team members along with some observational notes.